Hydrogenn/BitP/README.md

  - Last, the pointer readjusts to look at the result, or shifted back by 1.

 <sup>2</sup>This really means how many *more* bits are being looked at, so if the second operand is `11` then 4 bits will be taken, and if it is `0` then 1 bit will be taken.

-<sup>3</sup>Ranges above `111111`, which handles 64 bits, will have all but the last 6 bits ignored.
+Values above `111111`, which handles 64 bits, will have all but the last 6 bits ignored.

-<sup>4</sup>Despite `|` being a conventional OR operation, `/` makes more sense and does not have to compete with division.
+<sup>3</sup>Despite `|` being a conventional OR operation, `/` makes more sense and does not have to compete with division.

-<sup>5</sup>No really, if you intend to make an alternative compiler I don't care what you do with this thing.
+<sup>4</sup>No really, if you intend to make an alternative compiler I don't care what you do with this thing.

 The last bits indicate where the value is being output to, or what input to get a value from.
 That's the rule.
 No more, no less.
 In THIS compiler, values ending in a `1` will take an input number, whereas values ending in a `0` will output the number.